fordpic/code-everyday/log.md

 Today's Progress: Passed AWS CP Exam!

 Thoughts: I've finally done it!
 Hard work does indeed pay off - I am officially an AWS certified Cloud Practitioner!
 I really wanted to get this certification before I started applying to a bunch of jobs because I wanted to show employers that I can do anything I set my mind to & focus on.
 Four months ago I knew almost nothing - fast forward to today & I've never been feeling more confident about my abilities to contribute meaningfully to a team willing to take a chance on me.
 Cheers!

+Day 31: May 7, 2021

+Today's Progress: A few coding challenges in both JavaScript & Python.

+Thoughts: I have a very busy weekend coming up (shooting a few pieces for an upcoming music awards show!) so I'll likely have to at least take one of the days off, but for today I went ahead & spent a few hours working through JS & Python coding challenges on Codewars.
+Still basking in my post-certification glow from yesterday :)